ansys/aali-flowkit/doc/source/getting_started/configuration.rst

 This documentation provides a comprehensive guide to the configuration settings for **FlowKit** service.

-FlowKit uses a YAML configuration file located at ``configs/config.yaml``.
+FlowKit uses a YAML configuration file named ``config.yaml``.
+By default, FlowKit looks for this file in the project root directory, but it can also be placed in the ``configs/`` directory.
 All parameters are read at startup.

 General settings
 ----------------